Introduction to Economics

 Why Study Economics?

 Psychology is the study of individual behavior, sociology is the study of how members interact in society, and economics is the study of how society uses it scarce resources to produce products and services most desired by people.
 Economics applies to all people and all societies because ultimately what people do is based on their biology, and that biology has not changed significantly over history or across cultures.
-While there are endless variations of cultures, the underlying principles remain the same.
+While cultures vary endlessly, the underlying principles remain the same.

 The study of economics can help a society to achieve its maximum wealth.
 It also increases understanding of business cycles and the effect of government policies, and how those policies affect the business cycle, which can be enormously beneficial to both business people and investors.